Baby Rooms in Japan for Breastfeeding, Changing Diapers, and More

 Some baby rooms have a cute Anpanman vending machine filled with kid-friendly drinks such as apple juice and grape juice.
 Sometimes these have drinks that are probably for parents, such as milk coffee (カフェオレ) or plain old blend coffee (ブレンドコーヒ).

-If you don’t know how to read Japanese, use a translation app or play it safe by getting anything with the Anpanman character on it.
+If you don’t know how to read Japanese, use a translation app or play it safe by getting anything with the Anpanman character on it (the brown and red guy pictured on the vending machine in the image above).

 You can also look for the following words: